La Belle Paree

 La Belle Paree was a musical revue that launched the legitimate theatre career of Al Jolson.
 The book was by Edgar Smith, music by Jerome Kern and Frank Tours and lyrics by Edward Madden.
 Billee Taylor provided additional music and lyrics, and M. E. Rourke and Frederick Day provided additional lyrics.
 It premiered on Broadway in 1911.
+The musical is set in Paris, France.

 Production

 La Belle Paree was staged between 20 March 1911 and 10 June 1911 at the Winter Garden Theatre in New York, running for 104 performances.
 At first it was staged along with various companion pieces, including an overture, a one-act opera set in China, called Bow-Sing, an exotic dance sequence called Tortajada and Her Sixteen Moorish Dancing Girls in a Spanish Ballet, and an afterpiece.

 After opening night, the show was trimmed and reorganized, and the companion pieces were soon dropped.

 The show was produced by Lee Shubert and Jacob J. Shubert, staged by J. C. Huffman and William J. Wilson, and choreographed by Wilson.

 The production was briefly revived in September of the same year and then toured from September to November.